DaniArnaout/DaniArnaout.github.io/menu/table-view/README.md

 ## Hold on

-This looks great so far, but we're sure you've got many questions about how far can Absract Layer go.
+This looks great so far, but we're sure you've got many questions about how far can Abstract Layer go.

 The answer is: **VERY!**

 Check out this example to see for yourself.

-### Convert label price from USD to EUR
+### Display "Today" & "Yesterday" instead of full date

+Instead of just displaying the dates in `MM/dd/yyyy` format, let's add 2 conditions.
+Display `today` or `yesterday` if the dates are within these two ranges.

 > Remember: `ALTableView` is a subclass of `UITableView`